hashicorp/consul-dataplane/README.md

 Consul Dataplane is currently in beta.
 It currently supports the following features:

-- **Consul Server Discovery**: Consul Dataplane discovers Consul server addresses using DNS or by running a script, and is quickly notified of new Consul servers using a ServerWatch gRPC stream.
+- **Consul server discovery**: Consul Dataplane discovers Consul server addresses using DNS or by running a script, and is quickly notified of new Consul servers using a ServerWatch gRPC stream.
-- **Consul Server Connection**: Consul Dataplane maintains a gRPC connection to a Consul server and automatically switches to another Consul server as needed.
+- **Consul server connection**: Consul Dataplane maintains a gRPC connection to a Consul server and automatically switches to another Consul server as needed.
-* **Feature Discovery**: Consul Dataplane checks Consul server feature support to facilitate version compatibility.
+- **Feature discovery**: Consul Dataplane checks Consul server feature support to facilitate version compatibility.
-- **Envoy Management**: Consul Dataplane configures, starts, and manages an Envoy sub-process.
+- **Envoy management**: Consul Dataplane configures, starts, and manages an Envoy sub-process.
-- **Envoy ADS Proxy**: Consul Dataplane proxies Envoy's Aggregated Discovery Service (ADS) to a Consul server.
+- **Envoy ADS proxy**: Consul Dataplane proxies Envoy's Aggregated Discovery Service (ADS) to a Consul server.

 We plan to add the following features in a subsequent release: